hackdavid/simplified_elevator_model/README.md

 # simplified_elevator_model
 ![alt system intialized api image](assests/system.png)

-A simplified `elevator model` in Python.
-We'll ignore a lot of what goes into a real world elevator, like physics, maintenance overrides, and optimizations for traffic patterns.
-Main feature is to decide whether the elevator should go up, go down, or stop.
+In this challenge,it was asked to implement the business logic for a simplified elevator model in Python. that'll ignore a lot of what goes into a real world elevator, like physics, maintenance overrides, and optimizations for traffic patterns.
+All you are asked to do is to decide whether the elevator should go up, go down, or stop.

-This is built using Python & Django (`Django Rest Framework` specifically with ViewSets, Serializers etc) using `PostgreSQL` as database.
+This needs to be built using Python & Django (Django Rest Framework specifically with Models, ViewSets, Serializers etc)

 An elevator system, which can be initialised with N elevators and maintains the elevator states as well.

 ## Installation :
 1. Make a python virtual enviornment in your preferred system